 Triumph has also announced a new inspiration kit as a starting point for riders to create their own look.
 The Urban Tracker kit adds a pannier, slip-on Vance & Hines muffler, black ribbed bench seat, engine guards, a high mudguard and more.

 The 2019 Street Scrambler will be available in three colors, Fusion White, Cranberry Red or Khaki Green and Matte Aluminum with a black coach line.
-Pricing has not yet been announced, but we do know the bike should arrive in dealers sometime in January 2019.
+MSRP is $11,000 and the bike should arrive in dealers in January 2019.